 Freddie Mac’s single-family division provides funding for banks to finance mortgages for single family homes.
 Since 1970, Freddie Mac has funded 62 million loans.
 “Every time we fund a loan, we collect 75 data elements on each of those loans.
 We have borrower information for a 114 million borrowers and 94 million properties” in the single-family sourcing line of business alone, said Schultz.
 Servicing, their capital markets business, and their multifamily business are not included in those numbers.
 “The short story is that we deal with a lot of data.
 That’s all we do.”

 Freddie Mac and similar organization Fannie Mae are both government-sponsored programs that provide support to banks for mortgage lending.
 “We’re in Virginia, and they’re in D.C., so we call them our friends across the river,” Schultz said.
 “We need to be able to compete with them and respond to new programs and products that they put in the marketplace.”
 Freddie Mac’s mainframe-based infrastructure is complex, making it difficult to respond nimbly to business challenges.
-In 2014, they concluded that, “We’ve got to simplify our architecture and have a north star: where we want to get to.”
+They concluded that, “We’ve got to simplify our architecture and have a north star: where we want to get to.”

 Program Development – Identifying Pain Points

 The head of the single-family business charged the CPA with finding a way to leverage their data and enhance the business value so they could better compete.
 The CPA, not being a ‘data person,’ decided to consult with key people across the organization to assess the need for a solution.
-“We went on what we call ‘the listening tour of 2014,’” said Schultz.
+“We went on what we call ‘the listening tour,’” said Schultz.
 They consulted stakeholders, co-workers, the internal audit department, compliance, and the privacy office, to determine what challenges they were having and what business problems they needed help with.
 She sees this as one of the key components to the program’s ultimate success.
 “Talk to your business stakeholders when you’re starting a program or making a change.
 We can’t just assume that we know what the business needs.”

 As a result of the listening tour, they decided to work with the Enterprise Data Management Council (EDMCouncil) using their Data Management Capability Assessment Model (DCAM) to create a model from stakeholder input.
 The DCAM allowed them to create a roadmap they could use to take them from where they were to the ultimate goal: a robust data organization.